The characters are costumed

 - "The Halloween Door": Seeking to end Halloween forever, a Moral Guardian steals Ghostbuster tech to use for his machine.
 Doing so, however, breaks an ancient, ghostly contract - allowing hordes of supernatural terrors to invade New York City.

 - Lilo & Stitch: The Series has the episode "Spooky", featuring an experiment that can transform into their worst fears.

 - Doug had two that come to mind.
 One (during the Nickelodeon run) a half hour special that had Doug going to the amusement park Funky Town to ride a scary ride and end up getting locked in it after the park shuts down for the night.
 Another (Disney run this time) had him (and eventually the other kids) thinking his best friend Skeeter was a vampire.

 - The Life and Times of Juniper Lee one had the title character trying to fix a spell that turned monsters into humans (which their idea of a Halloween costume) and having to go through a complicated barter system which at the end involve her having to wrestle (as in WWE-like wrestle) a monster to help get the last thing she needs.

-- American Dragon Jake Long version had Jake throwing a party for both monsters and humans and of course almost brings danger down on their head in the form of the Huntsclan.
+- American Dragon Jake Long version had Jake throwing a party for both monsters and humans.
+Of course, he almost brings danger down on their heads in the form of the Huntsclan.